JohnMurray/johnmurray_io/_posts/2016-06-18-Dont-do-Open-Source.md

 # Because something is better than nothing

-Even if this attitude of "to be a good programmer you must of open source" continues/grows, I'm still better off doing what keeps me motivated, happy, and continually learning.
+Even if this attitude of "to be a good programmer you must do open source" continues/grows, I'm still better off doing what keeps me motivated, happy, and continually learning.